SDonA/DogBreedClassifier_udacity/README.md

 ## Project Motivation<a name="motivation"></a>

 This is one of the projects recommended for the Udacity Capstone Project for the award of a Nanodegree in Data Science.
-With a flair for coputer vission and deeplearning, I Was particularly drawn to take on this project as a dog lover, with an end game in mind of developing this further into a mobile and web app.
+With a flair for computer vision and deeplearning, I Was particularly drawn to take on this project as a dog lover, with an end game in mind of developing this further into a mobile and web app.

 ## Installation Instruction<a name="files"></a>